giljr/N.A.V.E-TECH-UNIR-Samsung-da-Amazonia/README.md

 Arduino Sketches are programs written in the Arduino programming language to control and interact with Arduino microcontrollers.
 These sketches define the behavior of the Arduino, instructing it on how to read inputs, process information, and control outputs.

 **[ESP32](https://www.espressif.com/en/products/socs/esp32)**:
-A feature-rich MCU with integrated Wi-Fi and Bluetooth connectivity for a wide-range of applications
+A feature-rich MCU dev-board with integrated Wi-Fi Bluetooth and Radio LoRa connectivity for a wide range of applications

 **Heltec WiFi LoRa 32(V2) or [WiFi LoRa 32(V3)](https://heltec.org/project/wifi-lora-32-v3/)**: WiFi LoRa 32 is a classic IoT dev-board designed & produced by Heltec Automation.

+**[nRF24L01](https://www.mouser.com/datasheet/2/297/nRF24L01_Product_Specification_v2_0-9199.pdf)**: The Radio nRF24L01 is a single chip 2.4GHz transceiver with an embedded baseband protocol engine (Enhanced ShockBurst™), designed for ultra low power wireless applications.
+The nRF24L01 is designed for operation in the worldwide ISM frequency band at 2.400 - 2.4835GHz.
+An MCU (microcontroller) and very few external passive components are needed to design a radio system with the nRF24L01.
+The nRF24L01 is configured and operated through a Serial Peripheral Interface (SPI.).
+The air data rate supported by the nRF24L01 is configurable to 2Mbps.

 **Electronics Course**:
 The electronics course covers the fundamental principles of electronics, including topics such as circuit analysis, electronic components, digital and analog electronics, and the use of tools like oscilloscopes and multimeters.
 Such a course may also involve hands-on projects and experiments to apply theoretical knowledge in practical situations.